pakeke-constructor/ideas/emergence.md

 ![chess](images/chess.jpg)

-But chess on it's own is not very interesting.<br>
+But chess on its own is not very interesting.<br>
 Imagine if you were playing 1-player chess, where you just moved the pieces around.
 Would that be very fun?
 (No, it's not fun.
 And I know it's not fun, because nobody does it.)<br>
 I'm using this example, because I want to clarify something important, which I call "The golden rule":

-- *Emergence on it's own won't cut it.
+- *Emergence on its own won't cut it.
 You need Emergence, combined with the human mind.*

 Suddenly, if you have another player on the other side of the board, plotting their moves, and attempting to discover your tactics,